Create a regular list

-S3 Classes in R
+S3 Classes in R — Object-Oriented Programming

-What Makes Something an S3 Object
+What makes something an S3 object

 An S3 object is simply a base R object with a class attribute.
 The class attribute is a character vector.
 You can attach a class to any object using the class() function.